trinitronx/raspbian_bootstrap/README.md

 ## Pre-compiled /opt/chef

 Note: I have a short attention span and waiting for ruby to compile on a pi is boring.
-You have option of using my prebuilt `/opt/chef` if you want using that `COPT=prebuilt` flag on the jessie bootstrap.
+You have option of using my prebuilt `/opt/chef` if you want using that `OPT=prebuilt` flag on the jessie bootstrap.
 That option is also available for wheezy - Just open up the script and twiddle the `false` to `true`.
 Just look for the comment around **line 19**.
 Currently an image only exists for `ruby2.2` built for Raspbian `wheezy`.

 A full on example of a `knife` command that applies a Chef recipe.
 Using my own d-base recipe and taking advantage of my pre-built /opt/chef

-    COPT=prebuilt knife bootstrap -t raspbian-jessiegems.erb -u pi -x \
+    OPT=prebuilt knife bootstrap -t raspbian-jessiegems.erb -u pi -x \
                   -N NODE_NAME --run-list 'recipe[d-base::default]' ADDRESS_OF_PI